2. ADCS#

 Update

-trustviewnendpointif TrustView is using a non-default port for localhost communication.Install the ADCS Issue and optionally the ADCS Retrieve services:
+trustviewnendpointif TrustView is using a non-default port for localhost communication.Important

 Install the Issue service of the ADCS module#1C:\Program Files\TrustView-ADCS> .\TrustView-ADCS-Issue-Service.exe installInstall the Retrieve service of the ADCS module#1C:\Program Files\TrustView-ADCS> .\TrustView-ADCS-Retrieve-Service.exe installImportant